rotationalio/rotational.io/content/en/blog/2023-11-02-reinforcement-learning-model-versioning-and-tetris.md

 ## What Next?

+So, if you're looking for clever ways to automate decision making at work, don't forget about reinforcement learning!
+Just like Tetris, it might take a bit of practice to get the hang of.
+But once you've added RL to your toolkit, you'll see that it's a much more flexible (and often less bug-prone) method compared to manually writing out a ton rules in your code.
+Even better, RL can uncover novel insights that supervised machine learning models cannot, thanks to tricks like the [explore/exploit algorithm](https://en.wikipedia.org/wiki/Multi-armed_bandit).

+The best way to get good at RL?
+Get some practice objectively defining your reward (or punishment), and experiment with different policies and algorithms.
+Using the RL framework in our Tetris example, you should be able to do that a lot more quickly!

-Now that we have an RL framework, we should be able to experiment a lot more quickly.
-Here are some things we could try:
+Here are some things you could try next:

 - Experiment with different RL models and policies
 - Create a more nuanced reward function that rewards shorter-term actions (e.g. minimize the number of "holes" in the board)